j0nahland/netherdeep/content/1 Session/Session 12.md

 - portal to cael morrow
 - party chased by ruidium boss creature to surface
 - toto we're not in kansas anymore.png

+I feel you could have put more effort into your communication about playing over the last 2 weeks.
+This dinner could have been mentioned Monday, any sort of time frame given yesterday when I said we would wait for you.
+Not to mention you ignored me for a week when I was trying to get a different time sorted to play.
+Regardless of the emergency the week prior this is the third week in a row you have not communicated about playing.
+This is a commitment you made when agreeing to play- rock up on time or tell me about it.
+I will repeat this for emphasis, playing on Tuesday is a commitment we all made.
+When you make plans that clash with this commitment you are not the only person that is impacted.
+My time and energy is not feeling respected right now especially considering you mentioned wanting to pull out of the game.
+If it’s that you don’t want to play I would rather you tell me up front than fail to communicate.
+I honestly didn’t run the game last night because of how frustrated I am that you feel this is in line with what was discussed in session 0.
+I am left wondering if I would have known at all had I not called you yesterday.
+I will also remind you of several conversations I had with you about this kind of behaviour when playing our prior game.
+In this way I feel my expectations have been made clear.
+So I will give you the choice to step away if you’re not engaged or to actively communicate disruptions.